-Of course, there are chemicals which actually melt ice.
+Of course, some chemicals actually melt ice.
 One is Zero Ice – Ice & Snow Melter.
-It is a de-icer which can be used in temperatures as low as 0- degrees Fahrenheit.
+It is a de-icer used in temperatures as low as 0- degrees Fahrenheit.
+It is also easy on the grass near the area.
 It doesn’t carpet and concrete surfaces.
-It also easy on the grass near the area.

 Making a temporary path

-It would be a lot safer for visitors if the property owner would get someone out there to shovel the sidewalk and clear the parking area.
-Why not call ahead before you go to see if your wheelchair user can get safe access to the building in snowy weather?
+It would be safer for visitors if the property owner got someone out there to shovel the sidewalk and clear the parking area.
+Why not call before you go to see if your wheelchair user can gain safe access to the building in snowy weather?

-If you have chosen to use one of our E-Z Access skid-resistant ramps at your house, you will find that you have very little clean-up to do after a snowstorm.
+If you have chosen to use the E-Z Access skid-resistant ramps at your house, you will find minimal clean-up after a snowstorm.

-If the ramp does get wet or accumulate snow while outdoors, then use a stiff broom to wipe off the skid-resistant surface.
-You can fold the ramp up and store it in your garage or porch while it dries off.
 These are truly the most carefree ramps there are!
+If the ramp gets wet or accumulates snow outdoors, use a stiff broom to wipe off the skid-resistant surface.
+You can fold the ramp and store it in your garage or porch while it dries off.

-This winter, please stay safe and healthy with a clear ramp at your house.
+Please stay safe and healthy this winter with a clear ramp at your house.